Hawking radiation: Black hole evaporation

 When particles escape, the black hole loses a small amount of its energy and therefore some of its mass (mass and energy are related by Einstein's equation E = mc^{2}).
 Consequently, an evaporating black hole will have a finite lifespan.
-By dimensional analysis, the life span of a black hole can be shown to scale as the cube of its initial mass, and Hawking estimated that any black hole formed in the early universe with a mass of less than approximately 1015 g would have evaporated completely by the present day.
+By dimensional analysis, the life span of a black hole can be shown to scale as the cube of its initial mass, and Hawking estimated that any black hole formed in the early universe with a mass of less than approximately 1012 kg would have evaporated completely by the present day.

 In 1976, Don Page refined this estimate by calculating the power produced, and the time to evaporation, for a non-rotating, non-charged Schwarzschild black hole of mass M. The time for the event horizon or entropy of a black hole to halve is known as the Page time.
 The calculations are complicated by the fact that a black hole, being of finite size, is not a perfect black body; the absorption cross section goes down in a complicated, spin-dependent manner as frequency decreases, especially when the wavelength becomes comparable to the size of the event horizon.
-Page concluded that primordial black holes could only survive to the present day if their initial mass were roughly 4×10^11 kg or larger.
+Page concluded that primordial black holes could survive to the present day only if their initial mass were roughly 4×10^11 kg or larger.
 Writing in 1976, Page using the understanding of neutrinos at the time erroneously worked on the assumption that neutrinos have no mass and that only two neutrino flavors exist, and therefore his results of black hole lifetimes do not match the modern results which take into account 3 flavors of neutrinos with nonzero masses.
 A 2008 calculation using the particle content of the Standard Model and the WMAP figure for the age of the universe yielded a mass bound of 5.00±0.04×10^11 kg.